damienleroy/PowerAccent/README.md

 # How it works
-Use a letter and the left or right arrow to select the accent.
+Press and hold letter then hit arrow key to select the accent.
 For example `e` & `←`.
 When releasing the letter key, the accent is inserted.

 The software is currently working with `a`, `c`, `e`, `i`, `o`, `u`, `y`.